Non-linear Welfare-Aware Strategic Learning: Welfare Analysis

 \subsubsection{Agent improvement \& agent safety}

-While Prop.~\ref{prop:prop2} holds for both measures (i.e., \textit{agent improvement} $\text{IMP}(f)$ and \textit{agent safety} $\text{SF}(f)$) of social welfare, the two in general are not compatible (as shown in Example \ref{example:quadquad}).
+While maximum social welfare means maximizing agent improvement $\text{IMP}(f)$ conditioned on perfect agent safety $\text{SF}(f)$, the two in general are not compatible (as shown in Example \ref{example:quadquad}).
 However, we can identify the necessary and sufficient conditions under which $\text{IMP}(f)$ and $\text{SF}(f)$ attain the maximum simultaneously in general non-linear settings.